 Register a birth

 It is not essential to bring any documents with you to the appointment.
 However, it is helpful if parents provide at least one document from the list below to ensure that the registration is completed accurately and to reduce future corrections.
+There is a fee for corrections to be made in a completed birth record.

 - Driving licence